lewisnyman/lewisnyman.co.uk/src/_posts/2017-06-15-stop-clock-watching-measure-effectiveness-not-hours.md

 Instead of sitting at a desk putting in the hours over fear of some kind of punishment, people feel more in control, and more committed to the shared goals of the organisation.

-## Six ways to move towards Free-range working
+## Seven ways to move towards Free-range working

 Here are changes you can make to change your commpany culture, away from one that values number of hours worked over work done.